| | | Auszug aus dem off. MySQL Handbuch! (z.B. auf dt. Kapitel 7.3)

 -> '14'

-Returns a string representation of the hexadecimal value of N, where N is a longlong (BIGINT) number.
-This is equivalent to CONV(N,10,16).
-Returns NULL if N is NULL:
+HEX(N) Returns a string representation of the hexadecimal value of N,

 mysql> select HEX(255);